bordoni/fakerpress/readme.txt

 == Changelog ==

+= 0.5.2 &mdash; TBD =

+* Feature: Proper changelog page for users trying to figure out what has changed in the latest version of FakerPress.

 = 0.5.1 &mdash; 05 of January 2021 =

 * Feature: Completely change folder structure to comply with [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading with namespaces.